-OSFI strongly encourages the development and use of a dynamic lapse assumption to more accurately reflect policyholder behaviour for products where there is a clear link between behaviour and benefits.
-The assumed lapses for a given contract would reflect a number of variables including product type, term to maturity, surrender charge period and degree of in-the-moneyness.
+OSFI strongly encourages companies to develop and use dynamic lapse assumption to reflect more accurately policyholder behaviour for products where there is a clear link between behaviour and benefits.
+The assumed lapses for a given contract would reflect a number of variables including product type, term to maturity, surrender charge period and degree to which the contract is in-the-money.
 The formula should produce relatively low or zero lapses in situations where the contract is deep in-the-money and close to maturity.
-Conversely for business well out-of-the-money, the assumed lapses may be high, reflecting the perceived lack of value by the policyholder.
+Conversely, for business well out-of-the-money, the assumed lapses may be high, reflecting the perceived lack of value by the policyholder.

 The Appointed Actuary should describe the methodology used to set the amount of the deferred acquisition expenses at policy issue, recoverability term and assessment of recovery.
-With respect to the DAC recoverability testing, the Appointed Actuary should detail the assumptions used and the criteria (e.g. at what CTE level is DAC recoverability tested) to determine if a write-down is required.
+For DAC recoverability testing, the Appointed Actuary should detail the assumptions used and the criteria (e.g. at what CTE level is DAC recoverability tested) to determine if a write-down is required.

 In any case, if a draw-down of the DAC is deemed appropriate, the Appointed Actuary should disclose the amount of the draw-down and its impact on income.
 The Appointed Actuary should also discuss whether the methodology (bifurcated or whole contract) used to determine the segregated fund guarantee liabilities differs between the calculation of the total requirements and liability determination.

-The Appointed Actuary should disclose any product related guarantees that are not part of the policy contract.
-This disclosure is required whether or not the Appointed Actuary is holding any liabilities for such guarantees.
+The Appointed Actuary should disclose any product-related guarantees that are not part of the policy contract.
+This disclosure is required whether or not the Appointed Actuary holds any liabilities for such guarantees.

 The Appointed Actuary should comment on the quality and composition of the assets allocated to surplus.
 Table 3.1 must be disclosed for each surplus asset segment.